FrancescoMariottini/ground_based_solar_irradiance/README.md

 1. "irradiance_source_py": contains the main modules used by the files in "irradiance_examples_ipynb", eventually used also by the files in "pv_module_examples_ipynb"
 1. "pv_module_examples_ipynb": Jupyter notebooks for the visualisation of the results.
 1. "pv_module_source_py": contains the main modules used by the files in "pv_module_examples_ipynb".
 The folder may contain files more updated than the ones in "irradiance_source_py"
-1. Other various "_py" folders: python module not linked to Jupyter notebooks.
+1. Other various "_py" folders: older python module not linked to Jupyter notebooks.
 Descriptions are generally available as README.md

 # Who did the project (Who):